 How to get from Playa del Carmen to Tulum

-Buses to and from Tulum run a couple of times an hour from around 6.30am to 10pm.
-As well as some in the early hours between midnight and 2am.
-This route has a journey time of little over 1 hour.
+Buses to and from Tulum run a couple of times an hour.
+From around 6.30 am to 10 pm.
+As well as 1 or 2 in the early hours between midnight and 2 am.

 Mayab – a company owned by ADO – is one example of these services.
 Their timetables, prices and tickets aren’t available online but can be checked and booked at Playa del Carmen Bus Station.

 To travel back from Tulum to Playa del Carmen, simply navigate to the same place you are dropped off and repeat the process.
-Colectivos run between Playa and Tulum until about 11pm.
+Colectivos run between Playa and Tulum until about 11 pm.

 Getting to Tulum’s Hotel Zone and the Tulum Beaches

 If you take a bus or colectivo to Tulum, these will drop you off in Tulum town.
 Which, is a couple of kilometres from the beach and hotel zone.

 And, never get in the taxi until you’ve agreed on a fare.
 You’ll have no bargaining power once you’ve already been driven for an hour to Tulum!